merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 ---

-You an follow this tutorial in two ways:
+You can follow this tutorial in two ways:

 * Downloading all the FASTA files for the SAR11 genomes used in Freel et al, and do everything from scratch (which will take more time, but you will feel like a hacker).
 * Downloading all the anvi'o {% include ARTIFACT name="contigs-db" %} files generated from these genomes, and do everything after that (which will be more convenient, but you will feel like, well, happy, I guess).